ianarawjo/notate-jupyter/README.md

 Use Ctrl+\ (Backslash) to inject a canvas at the cursor position in the selected cell.
 Draw on it:
 ![A handwritten sum equation.](sum_example.png)
 ### 2. Canvases are auto-passed to Python as 2d NumPy arrays (images) upon run.
 In-line, canvases act as variable names.
-On running the cell, code is silently injected to the top which declares the variables and sets them equal to NumPy image data.
+On running the cell, silently injected code sets the variables equal to NumPy image data.
 (This performs a number of imports: base64, numpy as np, io.BytesIO, and PIL.Image.
 If you pass the image as a single argument to a function (e.g. foo(*canvas*)) it will also pass the locals() dict as an added '.locals' attribute of the nparray object.)
 ### 3. Do what you want with the output.
 Pass handwritten digits to an MNIST recognizer for all I care!
-Here's an example of a magical QCR function recognizing a handwritten quantum circuit (function not included!):
+Here's an example of a magical QCR function recognizing a handwritten quantum circuit (function not included):

 ![A handwritten quantum circuit magically recognized.](qc_example.png)